Rich Chocolate Berry Mousse Cake

 • Sugar: Replace granulated sugar with coconut sugar or a sugar substitute for a lower-sugar version.

-• Heavy Cream: For a lighter version of the mousse, use whipped coconut cream or light cream.
+• Heavy Cream: For a lighter mousse version, use whipped coconut or light cream.

-• Chocolate: Use white chocolate or milk chocolate instead of dark chocolate for a different flavor profile.
+• Chocolate: Use white or milk chocolate instead of dark chocolate for a different flavour profile.

 • Berries: Feel free to swap the mixed berries with other fruits like peaches, mangoes, or apples.